 This course is designed to provide the student an opportunity to apply the skills and knowledge acquired in the classroom through active participation in a local business.
 This is a volunteer or paid supervised internship.
-PREREQUISITE: GPA OF 2.5 OR HIGHER application of indoor, controlled climate systems to achieve optimal production results.
-Emphasis is given to the 3 living organisms that make up an aquaponics system: plants, aquatic organisms, and bacteria.
-Students will utilize existing aquaponics systems to grow crops and fish throughout the course.
+PREREQUISITE: GPA OF 2.5 OR HIGHER

-AQUAPONICS / INDOOR GROWING CEA 150
+CEA 150 AQUAPONICS / INDOOR GROWING